 • Security: Provides comprehensive security features, including multi-factor authentication, encryption, and advanced threat protection.

-• Compliance: Compliant with global standards like PCI DSS, SOC, and HIPAA, making it suitable for fintech applications.
+• Compliance: Compliance with global standards like PCI DSS, SOC, and HIPAA, making it suitable for fintech applications.

 • PaaS & SaaS Offerings: Wide range of Platform as a Service (PaaS) and Software as a Service (SaaS) solutions for quick deployment and scalability.